MPNet: Masked and Permuted Pre-training for Language Understanding: MPNet

 where $M_{z_{>c}}$ denote the mask tokens $\rm{[M]}$ in position $z_{>c}$.
 As shown in the example in Figure~\ref{Permuted_view}(a), $n=5$, $c=3$, $x_{z_{<=c}} = (x_1,x_3,x_5)$, $x_{z_{>c}} = (x_2,x_4)$ and $M_{z_{>c}}$ are two mask tokens in position $z_4=2$ and $z_5=4$.
 We also put the objective of PLM from Equation~\ref{eq2_plm} here

-As can be seen from Equation~\ref{eq3_mlm_unify} and~\ref{eq4_plm_unify}, under this unified view, MLM and PLM share similar mathematical formulation but just with slight difference in the conditional part in $P(x_{z_t}|\cdot;\theta)$: MLM conditions on $x_{z_{<=c}}$ and $M_{z_{>c}}$, and PLM conditions on $x_{z_{<t}}$.
+From Equation~\ref{eq3_mlm_unify} and~\ref{eq4_plm_unify}, under this unified view, we find that MLM and PLM share similar mathematical formulation but with slight difference in the conditional part in $P(x_{z_t}|\cdot;\theta)$: MLM conditions on $x_{z_{<=c}}$ and $M_{z_{>c}}$, and PLM conditions on $x_{z_{<t}}$.
 In the next subsection, we describe how to modify the conditional part to address the issues and inherit the advantages of MLM and PLM.